-CS2jTranslator\bin\cs2j.exe -net-templates-dir=.\NetFramework\ -out-java-dir=<java project source> -app-dir=<cs application root>
+CS2jTranslator\bin\cs2j.exe -net-templates-dir NetFramework -out-java-dir <java project source> -app-dir <cs application root>

 This will translate all cs files below <cs application root> and place the resultant java files below <java project source>.
 (The directory structure of the java files will not match the directory structure of the C# files, instead it will match the java namespaces).
-To translate calls to the .NET libraries the translator will use the translation templates found below NetFramework (note, that argument is the name of a directory).
+To translate calls to the .NET libraries the translator will use the translation templates found below NetFramework.